-Course Title & Code Credits Cred it Distributi Course on of the Eligibility Criteria Pre- requisite of the Course Lecture Tutorial Practical (if any) Statistical Analysis in Research DSC FT 19 4 3 0 1 Studied XII Nil
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre- requisite of the Course Lecture Tutorial Practical (if any) Statistical Analysis in Research DSC FT 19 4 3 0 1 Studied XII Nil

 - Introduce students to basic statistical concepts and methods. - Develop skills to organize, analyze and interpret data. - Provide the foundation for applying statistical methods in real-world scenarios. - Equip students with tools for making inferences from data using probability and hypothesis testing.